viniciossilva3/langflow/docs/docs/Components/components-custom-components.md

 - `self.status`: Use this to update the component's status or intermediate results.
 It helps track the component's internal state or store temporary data.
 - `self.graph.flow_id`: Retrieve the flow ID, useful for maintaining context or debugging.
 - `self.stop("output_name")`: Use this method within an output function to prevent data from being sent through other components.
 This method stops next component execution and is particularly useful for specific operations where a component should stop from running based on specific conditions.
+- `self.log()`: Use this method to add logs that will be visible in the Langflow UI's Logs panel.

 ## Contribute Custom Components to Langflow